AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/overview.md

 ![](../images/jupyterlab/user-guide/kernel_and_state_1.png)

-If the kernel is shut-down or inactive for a prolonged period, then **No Kernel!** with a solid circle is shown.
+If the kernel is shut down or inactive for a prolonged period, then **No Kernel!** with a solid circle is shown.
 Activate a kernel by clicking the kernel status and selecting the appropriate kernel type as demonstrated below:

 ![](../images/jupyterlab/user-guide/switch_kernel.gif)